EOEPCA/deployment-guide/docs/building-blocks/oapip-engine.md

 ## Optional: Enable OIDC with Keycloak

-> This option is only available when using the **APISIX** Ingress Controller as it relies upon APISIX to act as the policy enforcement point..
+> This option is only available when using the **APISIX** Ingress Controller as it relies upon APISIX to act as the policy enforcement point.
 If you are using a different Ingress Controller, skip to the [Validation](#validation) section.

 If you **do not** wish to use OIDC IAM right now, you can skip these steps and proceed directly to the [Validation](#validation) section.
 You can still work with the OAPIP Engine but access will not be restricted.